Andrew Garcia https://www.safehome.org/author/andrew-garcia/

 Ring Alarm Features

 The first thing to note about Ring home security systems is that there are different plans or tiers that you can choose to purchase.
-As you go up in price, each tier has different features.
-So the features described below may be plan-specific.
+We mention it here because, as you go up in price, each tier has different features.
+That means the features we describe below can sometimes be plan-specific.

 • Motion Activated Messages/Notifications: This feature means that you’ll be notified as soon as one of the motion sensors in your home is tripped.
 This is a great feature because the alert happens in real-time and will let you know as soon as an incident (or break-in!) occurs.
 Keep in mind that all of Ring’s cameras also have motion-triggered alerts.